EFSCOIN/EFS/README.md

 ### How to create a custom OS version

 There are two main use cases for which you may want to create a custom version of one of the standard OS releases that is suitable for installation via NOOBS:
-- If you are a teacher wanting to easily deploy a custom OS release containing pre-defined set of packages and files onto a number of SD cards (e.g. to provision a class set of Raspberry Pi's or quickly restore a Raspberry Pi back to custom "factory" settings).
+- If you are a teacher wanting to easily deploy a custom OS release containing pre-defined set of packages and files onto a number of SD cards (e.g. to provision a class set of EFSCOIN Efs or quickly restore a EFSCOIN Efs back to custom "factory" settings).
 - If you want to be able to back up your existing installed packages and files so that any future OS re-install does not force you back to a clean install.

 The following steps allow you to create a modified copy of one of the standard OS releases that contains your custom files, packages and settings.

-1. Download a base version of NOOBS from http://downloads.raspberrypi.org/NOOBS_latest
+1. Download a base version of NOOBS from https://github.com/efscoin/NOOBS.

 2. Extract the NOOBS zipfile